Jordan borders open after Coronavirus

 Prepare for your visit!

 With high interest in Jordan as a travel destination, when to visit is normally a major consideration for visitors.
-Due to limited flights operating and few nations permitted to enter without quarantine, it provides a great opportunity for visitors who want to avoid the usual autumn crowds.
+Due to limited flights operating, it provides a great opportunity for visitors who want to avoid the usual crowds.
 Flights to Amman are the only current access point for visitors.